mshakhomirov/datawarehouseAdvanced/Project 2/Milestones/M1/Shakhomirov_S2_LP2_M1.md

-##  Build ingestion service with AWS Lambda and set up a trigger
+##  Build data ingestion service with AWS Lambda and set up a trigger

 **Objective**